Sabishi2/My-stuff/README.md

-Here are some C or C++ funny little scripts that I've made
+Here are some funny little C or C++ scripts that I've made.